mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 # Use Case <a name="usecase"/>
 Use this template if you would like to sync Customers from SAP to Salesforce Accounts in manner real-time synchronization using Polling.
 The inbound SAP endpoint retrieves all Accounts in SAP using the custom BAPI **ZMULE_CUSTOMER_GETLIST** and transforms them to Salesforce Accounts.
-In other direction, the synchronization is completed by Polling Salesforce for Accounts and sending them to SAP using the standard IDoc DEBMAS01.
+In the other direction, the synchronization is completed by polling Salesforce for Accounts and sending them to SAP using the standard IDoc DEBMAS01.

 # Considerations <a name="considerations"/>